microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Any unexplainable differences that might pinpoint BIOS malware? ;)

 # Various Questions
 Where does the BOOTLOG file in the root dir of the EFI volume stem from?
-And what is that "SlingShot" which allegedly is logging stuff?
+And what is that "SlingShot" which allegedly is logging something?

 A: BOOTLOG appears to be created by the SlingShot service/driver/app, which for me has the GUID D5B366C7-DB85-455F-B50B-900A694E4C8C (kudos to UefiTool_ne authors!).
 The invocation of the SlingShot image has been correllating to at least the use of the Recovery Mode activated by pressing and holding Cmd + R.
 Sample output might read: